Leo-H-Cao/CellularAutomaton/README.md

 * Games (and associated properties) loaded via XML
 * Current state of game can be packaged into and exported as an XML
 * XML files with missing information have information loaded from a default .properties file
-* Foreign languages supported via different config_<language code>.properties files
+* Foreign languages supported via different config_"language code".properties files
 * Games can be played on a loop whose speed changes with a speed slider or can be stepped through generation by generation
 * Clicking on the grid can alter the state of the cell, the particular state can be set using a picker